al-chris/al-chris/README.md

 ## Let's Connect!

 I'm always open to new opportunities and collaborations.
-Connect with me on [LinkedIn](https://linkedin.com/in/al-chris) or drop me an email at [christopheraliu07@gmail.com](christopheraliu07@gmail.com).
+Connect with me on [LinkedIn](https://linkedin.com/in/al-chris) or [email](mailto:christopheraliu07@gmail.com).

 Thanks for visiting my profile! 🐸